ibm-cloud-docs/vpc/cr-create-route.md

 * The next hop where the packet will route
 * The zone

 Any traffic that originates in the specified zone of the VPC and has a destination address within the specified destination CIDR routes to the next hop.
 If the destination address is within the destination CIDR for multiple VPC routes, the most specific route is used.
-If there are two or more equally specific routes, the traffic is round-robin distributed between each route.
+If there are two or more equally specific routes, the traffic is round-robin that is distributed between each route.

 Each route has a destination property, which includes a prefix length (`/24` in `10.2.0.0/24`).
 The number of unique prefix lengths that are supported per custom routing table is 14.
 Multiple routes with the same prefix count as only one unique prefix.
 {: important}